JamesSkemp/words/content/post/using-sqlite-as-a-membership-profile-and-role-provider-in-aspnet-mvc.md

 +++
-title = "Using SQLite as a membership, profile, and role provider in ASP.NET MVC" summary = "How I was able to get SQLite working as a membership/profile/role provider in ASP.NET MVC." draft = false comments = true date = "2009-10-25T08:20:00-05:00"
+title = "Using SQLite as a membership, profile, and role provider in ASP.NET MVC" description = "How I was able to get SQLite working as a membership/profile/role provider in ASP.NET MVC." draft = false comments = true date = "2009-10-25T08:20:00-05:00"